Kevin-Robertson/Tater/README.md

 # Tater
-Tater is a PowerShell implementation of the Hot Potato Windows Privilege Escalation without any external libraries.
+Tater is a PowerShell implementation of the Hot Potato Windows Privilege Escalation exploit.
 This is mainly pieced together from existing Inveigh code.

 # Credit
 All credit goes to @breenmachine, @foxglovesec, Google Project Zero, and anyone else that helped work out the details for this exploit.